marcodelmastro/AdventOfCode2022/README.md

 * [Day 12](Day12.ipynb).
 Path finding on a oriented graph.
 Caching of already-explored paths needed to speed-up second part

 * [Day 13](Day13.ipynb).
 Recursion for Part 1 to implement `compare` function. `functools.cmp_to_key` to use Part 1 `compare` function in standard sorting algorithm for Part 2.
 After initial solution, also added simple bubble sort implementation.

+* [Day 14](Day14.ipynb).
+Sand dropping in a cave until if flows forever or it fills the hole!
+Representing cave walls and sand in dictionary avoids having to use large arrays of potentially unknown size (especially for Part 2)